rich98/STEM-Series-3_word_passgen/README.md

 # (Unofficial)NCSC_3_word_passgen

-This tool is not endoursed by the NCSC or any other goverment or commercial entity but takes inspiration from NCSC publicly avalaiable informatiom.
+## NOTICE: This tool is not endoursed by the NCSC or any other goverment or commercial entity but takes inspiration from NCSC publicly avalaiable informatiom.

 # Password Generator